aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio/final-project/index.md

 You will present your work in one of the following ways:

 1) A livestreamed video work (either real-time or pre-rendered/pre-recorded) on Twitch.
 The stream starts 18:00 on April 8, 2022.
+This might happen also at some physical venue, depending on what Matti is able to put together.
 2) A work shown at the joint exhibition of AV Studio and Embodied Interaction courses.
 The exhibition will be in rooms G203, G204 and O102.
 The exhibition opens on April 8, 2022.
 Your work can be an installation or a video work.

 There are also other ways and opportunities for you to show your work.
 Please consider the following.